 Other models are the Optima HT 14 with or without condenser and automatic hood.

-In Australia, most commercial dishwashers with a power rating over 6kW and an above bench (pass through or stand-alone) configuration require an exhaust hood.
+In New Zealand, most commercial dishwashers with a power rating over 6kW and an above bench (pass through or stand-alone) configuration require an exhaust hood.
 With modern heat recovery technology, steam condensers in many cases eliminate the need for separate extraction hoods (always ask your local council though).
 The hot air caused by the final rinse is passed through a heat exchanger.
 This is cooled down and condensed using incoming cold water that in turn is pre-heated for the final rinse.
 Energy savings can be as high as 6kWh.

 Thanks to their ease of loading and unloading as well as additional pre-rinse units, pass through machines can wash about 20 to 25 racks per hour.
 Most pass through machines are connected to three phase power.

 Washing pots, pans and utensils requires a machine with a more powerful wash pattern as well as a larger wash chamber.
 Utensil washers come in many different sizes and configurations.
 The construction in many cases is stronger because they have to deal with heavy pots and pans being loaded.

 Rhima has two kinds of pan and utensil washer.
 The LP-series are stand-alone front loading machines with single or dual pumps and chamber sizes ranging from a foot print of 500 x 610 mm x 450 mm high to 1,350 x 725 mm x 820m high.